The Sponsored Data initiative allows the public to access key health sector websites via mobile phone without incurring data use charges.

 How do I get my website included?

-- deliver one or more of the following (in order of priority):
+The initiative will give priority to websites who meet one or more of the following (in order of importance):

 - provide information on COVID-19